CorruptedByCPU/Foton/README.md

 In near future, a website will be created that will be responsible for configuring system just for you.

-You will be able to create your own system profiles, and we will build your own compilation of a set of programs, appearances, etc. as an easy-to-use ISO image.
+You will be able to create your own system profiles, and build your own compilation of a set of programs, appearances, etc. as an easy-to-use ISO image.

 #### Already reimplemented: